HarmonizedMRI/Harmonized_fMRI/SMS-EPI/examples/1/README.md

 Copy all files to the current folder.

-### Step 2: Run `main.m`
+### Step 2: Run `main1.m`

+This will:
+   * Download the source code from Github
+   * Load `a.mat` and `dcal.mat`
+   * Reconstruct the first 10 frames of `rest.h5` using slice GRAPPA

-This should display SMS slice groups as they are being reconstructed.
+SMS slice groups will be displayed as they are being reconstructed.